The relationship between Industry 4.0 technology and zero harm

 There are a vast number of opportunities for miners to transform in the context of health and safety, both operationally and strategically via the adoption of new forms of IT, Mining Technical solutions (MT), Physical Technology (PT) and Operational Technology (OT) into existing operations.
 However, zero harm (and true Industry 4.0 transformation) will be achieved by finding better ways of doing things, the enhanced usage of data, and improving how people interact with it and a mine’s operations -not the technology itself.

-Achieving zero harm is a significant endeavor, only made more complicated by the complexity of mining operations, systems and technologies - it can’t be achieved overnight by plugging in a single piece of technology that makes you Industry 4.0 and switching it on.
+Achieving zero harm is a significant endeavour, only made more complicated by the complexity of mining operations, systems and technologies - it can’t be achieved overnight by plugging in a single piece of technology that makes you Industry 4.0 and switching it on.

-No, the path to achieving Industry 4.0 status is via the adoption of a suite of use case-specific solutions that can be deployed and then integrated with one another piece-by-piece, function-by-function.
+No, the path to achieving Industry 4.0 status is via the adoption of a suite of use case-specific sustainability solutions that can be deployed and then integrated with one another piece-by-piece, function-by-function.

 Each of these solutions will improve singular (or more) aspects of your operations’ health & safety (or other parts of your operations that’s interrelated, such as environmental monitoring), but will then also need to connect to something that’s capable of a supremely high-level of interoperability, which can analyze all of the data that’s coming from these solutions (plus other systems or data sources inside and outside your organization) to identify trends, relationships and insights hidden in the ‘Big Data’ you’re accumulating.
 The platform also needs to be capable of taking direct action to prevent harm or identify where and how a business (or individual employee) needs to improve, optimizing on an ongoing basis based on changing variables and performance - it’s not about analyzing all the data; it’s about identifying the pertinent data to safety in this maelstrom, monitoring it accurately in real-time, and then using predictive analytics to stop harm from occurring or find safer ways of operating.